mrrcollins/gtia.com/content/2016/I should have bought a mono VGA cable for my MegaSTE a long time ago.markdown

 ![My new setup](http://cdn.gtia.com/pics/2016/IMG_9686.JPG)

-Don't let the GW2k name full you, this is a 15" Sony Trinitron monitor, capable of 1024x768 at 75Hz.
+Don't let the GW2k name fool you, this is a 15" Sony Trinitron monitor, capable of 1024x768 at 75Hz.
 It was a pretty sweet monitor back in 1994, and still is today.

 I prefer the CRT, especially since I can adjust the screen to fill it up and the lower 640x400 resolution doesn't look as blocky as it does when using an LCD.
 I did try out a Dell 20" 4:3 LCD that I use with my retrocomputers, but it wouldn't expand out the image to fill the screen.
 The Gateway monitor looks sweet anyway.